lsuits/rollsheets-OBSOLETE-NO-LONGER-SUPPORTED/README.md

 # Rollsheets

-Rollsheets allow for quick download of rosters as PDF and FDF companion files.
+Rollsheets is a Moodle block that allows for quick downloading of PDF rollsheets.

 ## Features